 - (d) Administrative Requirements - (1) Containers for all coatings subject to this rule shall display the date of manufacture of the contents or a code indicating the date of manufacture.
 The manufacturers of such coatings shall file with the Executive Officer of the District and the Executive Officer of the Air Resources Board an explanation of each code. - (2) Containers for all coatings subject to the requirements of this rule shall carry a statement of the manufacturer's recommendation regarding thinning of the coating.
 This requirement shall not apply to the thinning of architectural coatings with water.
-The recommendation shall specify that the coating is to be employed without thinning or diluting under normal environmental and application conditions, unless any thinning recommended on the label for normal environmental and application conditions does not cause a coating to exceed its applicable standard. - (3) Each container of any coating subject to this rule shall display the maximum VOC content of the coating, as supplied, and after any thinning as recommended by the manufacturer.
+The recommendation shall specify that the coating is to be employed without thinning or diluting under normal environmental and application conditions, unless any thinning recommended on the label for normal environmental and application conditions does not cause a coating to exceed its applicable standard.

+- (3) Each container of any coating subject to this rule shall display the maximum VOC content of the coating, as supplied, and after any thinning as recommended by the manufacturer.
 The VOC content of low-solids coatings shall be displayed as grams of VOC per liter of material (excluding any colorant added to the tint bases) and the VOC content of any other coating shall be displayed as grams of VOC per liter of coating (less water and less exempt compounds, and excluding any colorant added to tint bases).
 VOC content displayed may be calculated using product formulation data, or may be determined using the test method in subdivision (e).
 VOC content calculated from formulation data shall be adjusted by the manufacturer to account for cure volatiles (if any) and maximum VOC content within production batches.
-Effective January 1, 2012, the VOC should be displayed on the coating container as follows: - (A) The required language shall be visible, noticeable and in clear and legible English. - (B) The required language must be separated from other text. - (C) Text size must be at least 10 point for containers that are one gallon or larger, and at least 8 point for containers that are less than one gallon.
+Effective January 1, 2014, the VOC shall be displayed on the coating container such that the required language is: - (A) Noticeable and in clear and legible English;

+(B) Separated from other text; and

-- (4) The coating container label or container for quick dry primers, sealers, and undercoaters and quick dry enamels shall include the words "Quick Dry" or shall list the following: - (A) The recoat time for quick dry primers, sealers, and undercoaters, or - (B) The dry hard time for quick dry enamels.
+- (C) Conspicuous, as compared with other words, statements, designs, or devices in the label as to render it likely to be read and understood by an ordinary individual under customary conditions of purchase or use. - (4) The coating container label or container for quick-dry primers, sealers, and undercoaters and quick-dry enamels shall include the words "Quick-Dry" or shall list the following: - (A) The recoat time for quick-dry primers, sealers, and undercoaters, or - (B) The dry-hard time for quick-dry enamels.

-Containers and container labels shall not contain the words
+Containers and container labels shall not contain the words "Quick-Dry" unless the material meets the dry times specified in the respective definitions or the material complies with the respective general VOC limit for enamels or primers, sealers, and undercoaters.

-"Quick Dry" unless the material meets the dry times specified in the respective definitions or the material complies with the respective general VOC limit for enamels or primers, sealers, and undercoaters. - (5)(4) The labels of all rust preventative coatings shall include the statement "For Metal Substrates Only" prominently displayed, effective January 1, 2003. - (6)(5) Effective January 1, 2003, tThe labels of all specialty primers shall prominently display one or more of the following descriptions: - (A) For fire-damaged substrates. - (B) For smoke-damaged substrates. - (C) For water-damaged substrates. - (D) For excessively chalky substrates. - (7)(6) The labels of concrete-curing compounds manufactured and used for roadways and bridges shall include the statement "FOR ROADWAYS AND BRIDGES ONLY (Not for Use on Curbs and Gutters, Sidewalks, Islands, Driveways and Other Miscellaneous Concrete Areas)" prominently displayed, effective July 1, 2007. - (8) Each manufacturer of the following coating categories shall, on or before April 1 of each calendar year submit an annual report to the Executive Officer: - (A) Recycled coatings, including the gallons repackaged and distributed in the District. - (B) Shellacs - (C) Specialty primers.
+- (5)(4) The labels of all rust preventative coatings shall include the statement "For Metal Substrates Only" prominently displayed, effective January 1, 2003. - (6)(5) Effective January 1, 2003, tThe labels of all specialty primers shall prominently display one or more of the following descriptions: - (A) For fire-damaged substrates. - (B) For smoke-damaged substrates.

+- (C) For water-damaged substrates. - (D) For excessively chalky substrates. - (7)(6) The labels of concrete-curing compounds manufactured and used for roadways and bridges shall include the statement "FOR ROADWAYS AND BRIDGES ONLY (Not for Use on Curbs and Gutters, Sidewalks, Islands, Driveways and Other Miscellaneous Concrete Areas)" prominently displayed, effective July 1, 2007. - (8) Each manufacturer of the following coating categories shall, on or before April 1 of each calendar year submit an annual report to the Executive Officer: - (A) Recycled coatings, including the gallons repackaged and distributed in the District.

+(B) Shellacs

+(C) Specialty primers.